thecodedproject/json/README.md

 };
 ```

-## Improvements over Boost ptree (for the desired purpose of representing JSON):
+## Improvements over Boost ptree (for the desired purpose of representing JSON, which is not what Boost ptree is meant for!):

 * Preserves type information of the stored values.

 * Gives explicit methods to tell if any given node in the tree is an array, document or value.

-* Does not allow duplicate fields to be inserted into a document (although I think that this may be valid JSON)
+* Does not allow duplicate fields to be inserted into a document

 ## Grammers: